PelionIoT/cloud-bluetooth-devicelink/README.md

 }
 ```

+## Firmware updates

+mbed Cloud Bluetooth Devicelink can also handle firmware updates for BLE devices.
+It does this by intercepting an update that comes in from mbed Cloud, verifying that it was signed by a trusted party, and then hand it off to the native firmware update method.
+This requires you to sign the update using the manifest-tool, and provision the public key used for this update into Devicelink.

+Methods supported are:

+* Nordic legacy DFU.

+The implementations are pluggable in `ble-devicelink/firmware-updates.js`.

+An example firmware (with bootloader), an OTA image, and a pre-signed manifest are already available for the nRF52-DK.
+See the `firmware/` folder.
+Flash the `_BOOT` image to your nRF52-DK, provision the device in Devicelink and upload the manifest to mbed Cloud.
+Then start an update campaign from mbed Cloud to update the device.
+You can also re-sign new firmware with the certificates provided in this folder.

 ## TODO

 * Passcode screens are handled by the host OS, not by Devicelink itself.
 This is annoying when you're using a headless computer like a Raspberry Pi.
 Need to log into the machine to add authenticated devices.